deyangh/agentgauntlet/README.md

 agentgauntlet run --adapter subprocess --target "node my-agent.js"
 ```

-### One real limitation

 Tool-level attacks need an agent that accepts tool schemas and returns tool calls.
 If yours
 only takes text and returns text, the harness can still run the text-level scenarios, but the
 tool-misuse and exfiltration categories need that seam.
-Most production agents have it; some
-don't.

 ## In CI